-Mr. Kratzman's agreement with Katonah Debt Advisors provides for a term ending on December 31, 2009 and automatic, successive one-year renewal terms beginning on January 1 of each successive year unless previously terminated in writing by either party.
-Under the employment agreement, Mr. Kratzman is entitled to receive an annual salary of \$300,000 and is eligible for an annual bonus from Katonah Debt Advisors of not less than \$500,000 and not more than \$1,000,000 based on achievement of the following performance objectives: increase in Katonah Debt Advisors' assets under management and diversification of such assets; increase in revenue and income distributable by Katonah Debt Advisors to the Company; performance of fund assets managed by Katonah Debt Advisors, particularly with respect to credit quality; and development of Katonah Debt Advisors' human resources.
+As amended effective January 1, 2008, Mr. Kratzman's agreement with Katonah Debt Advisors provides for a term ending on December 31, 2010 and automatic, successive one-year renewal terms beginning on January 1 of each successive year unless previously terminated in writing by either party.
+Under the amended employment agreement, Mr. Kratzman is entitled to receive an annual base salary of \$350,000, which will be automatically increased to \$400,000 commencing July 1, 2008, and is eligible for an annual bonus from Katonah Debt Advisors of no less than \$650,000 and no more than \$1,000,000 (with a 2007 bonus of \$600,000) based on achievement of the following performance objectives: increase in Katonah Debt Advisors is sets under management and diversification of such assets; increase in revenue and income distributable by Katonah Debt Advisors to the Company; performance of fund assets managed by Katonah Debt Advisors, particularly with respect to credit quality; and development of Katonah Debt Advisors' human resources.
+In addition, Mr. Kratzman is entitled to receive a one-time bonus of \$250,000 upon completion by the Company of at least two of the CLO Funds contemplated pursuant to the Bear Stearns commitment letter dated October 12, 2007 or upon completion of a credit opportunities fund.
 The agreement also contains non-competition covenants and provisions governing termination, death and disability.

-Mr. Kratzman's agreement with Kohlberg Capital provides for an indefinite term ending upon Mr. Kratzman's resignation, death or removal with or without cause.
-The agreement grants Mr. Kratzman an option to purchase 150,000 shares of the Company's common stock, which option vests in three equal annual installments.
+As amended effective January 1, 2008, Mr. Kratzman's agreement with Kohlberg Capital provides for an indefinite term ending upon Mr. Kratzman's resignation, death or removal with or without cause.
+Pursuant to his employment agreement with the Company, Mr. Kratzman is to receive, subject to shareholder approval of the applicable equity incentive plan, an annual grant of shares of the Company's restricted common stock having a value of \$500,000.
+Such restricted shares will yest 50% on the third anniversary of the grant date and 50% on the fourth anniversary of the grant date and will be subject to the terms set out in a restricted stock award agreement between Mr. Kratzman and the Company.
 The agreement also contains provisions regarding non-competition covenants.

 Mr. Stack's agreement with Katonah Debt Advisors provides for an indefinite term ending upon Mr. Stack's resignation, death or removal with or without cause.
-Under his employment agreement, Mr. Stack is entitled to receive an annual base salary of \$175,000 and an annual performance-based bonus from Katonah Debt Advisors of up to \$175,000.
+Under his employment agreement, Mr. Stack is entitled to receive an annual base salary of \$175,000 and a target annual performance-based bonus from Katonah Debt Advisors of \$175,000.
 His employment agreement also contains non-competition covenants and provisions governing termination, death and disability.